navig-me/telert/README.md

 For channels, the chat ID will start with `-100`.

 ### Step 4: Configure Telert

+You can configure telert using the CLI, Python API, or environment variables:

+#### Option 1: CLI Configuration
 ```bash
 # Save your bot token and chat ID
 telert config --token "<your-bot-token>" --chat-id "<your-chat-id>"